cftang9/MSUSO/README.md

-# Multiple Samples Distinguishing Distributions and Goodness-of-Fit Tests for Uniform Stochastic Ordering
+# Multisample distinction and goodness-of-fit tests for uniform stochastic ordering